Benjamin Fung: Research

-Fung's interdisciplinary research spans across the areas of data mining, machine learning, data privacy, building engineering, and smart cities.
-His Data Mining and Security Lab (DMaS) developed a collection of privacy-preserving data publishing methods for sharing person-specific data without compromising individual privacy while preserving the information usefulness for data mining and machine learning.
-Supported by the Defence Research and Development Canada (DRDC) and Natural Sciences and Engineering Research Council (NSERC), his team developed an award-winning assembly code mining system called Kam1n0 for mining patterns and identifying code clones in software and malware binaries.
-His works in crime investigation and authorship analysis had been reported by CBC, BBC, New York Times and the Toronto Star.
+Fung's interdisciplinary research spans data mining, machine learning, data privacy, building engineering and smart cities.
+His Data Mining and Security Lab (DMaS) developed a set of privacy-preserving data publishing methods for sharing person-specific data without compromising individual privacy while retaining the data's usefulness for data mining and machine learning.
+With support from Defence Research and Development Canada (DRDC), his team, including Steven Ding, developed an assembly code mining system called Kam1n0 for identifying patterns and code clones in software and malware binaries.
+Kam1n0 placed in the Hall of Fame of the Hex-Rays Plug-In Contest in 2015.

+His research has been funded in part by the Natural Sciences and Engineering Research Council (NSERC), the Social Sciences and Humanities Research Council (SSHRC), DRDC and the Fonds de recherche du Québec – Nature et technologies (FRQNT).